 Since September 2017 the RJP has not been available on-line.
-Its papers can be accessed in full via this site.
+Its papers can be accessed in full via this site (when the link opens, the archive can be found by scrolling down).
 The papers are not tailor-made guides for exam topics.
 The nature of the papers collected here is still best summed up by the first editorial, which is set out below.

 The motivation for and ambition of the journal is to provide serious philosophy for students who are at an early stage in their philosophical studies.
 The style and content of the papers will be accessible to students who have yet to become hardened to the more technical and specialised journals of professional philosophy.
 What do we mean by ‘serious' philosophy?
 First, the content of the journal is not constrained by a remit to appeal to or reach the interested general public.
 Whilst the papers must speak to the needs of students who are relatively inexperienced in philosophy, they presuppose that their audience is actively engaged in philosophy.
 Second, the content is serious in its focus on the central areas of philosophy.